terraform-google-modules/terraform-google-dataflow/README.md

 1. Terraform is [installed](#software-dependencies) on the machine where Terraform is executed.
 2. The Service Account you execute the module with has the right [permissions](#configure-a-service-account).
 3. The necessary APIs are [active](#enable-apis) on the project.
+4. A working Dataflow template in uploaded in a GCS bucket

 The [project factory](https://github.com/terraform-google-modules/terraform-google-project-factory) can be used to provision projects with the correct APIs active.